riddopic/server-provisioning/README.md

 # Available Provisioning Methods

-This cookbook uses [chef-provisioning](https://github.com/chef/chef-provisioning) to manipulate the infrastructure acting as the orchestrator, it uses the default driver `vagrant` but you can switch drivers by modifying the attribute `['server-provisioning']['driver']`
+This cookbook uses [chef-provisioning](https://github.com/chef/chef-provisioning) to manipulate the infrastructure acting as the orchestrator, it uses the default driver `vagrant` but you can switch drivers by modifying the attribute `['provisioning']['driver']`

 The available drivers that you can use are: